-The royal palaces built into Portugal’s Sintra Mountains are evidence of the Catholic country’s Islamic past.
+The royal palaces built into Portugal’s Sintra Mountain Range are evidence of the Catholic country’s Islamic past.
 Although today, less than one percent of the population practices, the country was under Muslim control until the 13th century.

 Steven Holl is an American architect and watercolorist who currently resides in New York city, teaching at Columbia University and designing at his architecture firm, Steven Holl Architects.
 He is internationally recognized and has won many awards in the fields of architecture and modern art, including the American Institute of Architects’ (AIA) prestigious Design Award for his work on Chapel of St. Ignatius.